Hand painted kitchen in Cheshire using Benjamin Moore Scuff-X

-And as you can see in the following pictures from an article from another Traditional Painter duo light fan, Martin Guest, it casts no distracting shadows on the surface being painted.
+Check out the following pictures from an article from another Traditional Painter and duo light fan, Martin Guest.
+See how it casts no distracting shadows on the surface being painted.

 You can’t tell from the photos, but it also gives off next to no heat.

 Therefore, as a result of his investment, Mark can enjoy near midsummer lighting conditions throughout short dingy winter days or in poorly lit spaces.
 This means he is always able to spot any blemishes and maintain his high standards of preparation and finish work year round.
-And is another piece of equipment that ensures Mark can keep to deadlines – no reason to bunk off early, or lose time because dark and shadows are stopping play!
+And it is another piece of equipment that ensures Mark can keep to deadlines.
+There is no reason to bunk off early, or lose time because dark and shadows are stopping play!

-Add in his extensive product knowledge, spraying skills, easy going nature and professionalism, Mark is a credit to his profession, and a good person to call if you need your kitchen painting.
+Add in his extensive product knowledge, spraying skills, easy going nature and professionalism, Mark is a credit to his profession.
+A good person to call if you need your kitchen painting.

 Looking for a quote.

-If you are in or around the W Cheshire, Chester, Wirral or N Wales areas, Mark will be happy to talk you through your next project, advise on colours and generally look after you.
+If you are in or around the W Cheshire, Chester, Wirral or N Wales areas, Mark will be happy to talk you through your next project.
+He can advise on colours and generally look after you, answering your every question.
 Like all Traditional Painter members, he understands that there is much more to a kitchen painting service than a great paint finish.
 Contact Mark via this form or direct on his website.

 If you are looking for advice on painting your own kitchen

-You are welcome to check out the forum.
-It was set up from the start as a quiet reference library rather than a hectic site hut.
+We invite you to check out the forum.
+I set it up from the start as a quiet reference library rather than a hectic site hut.
 Last week it was therefore very satisfying to see a long standing member, a keen DIYer, post this to a new member.

-Folks on here have real skills (not just man with van skills) and will share them without making you feel stupid or treading on hallowed ground or being patronising … is a rare beast.
+Folks on here have real skills (not just man with van skills).
+They will share them without making you feel stupid or treading on hallowed ground or being patronising … is a rare beast.
 Original thread